 TALENT MOBILITY IN FRANCE

-welcometofrance.com

 GUIDE

+Day-to-day life

-Personal taxation Social security Day-to-day life A dedicated specialized team in global mobility #2 ATTRACTING FOREIGN TALENTS With 1,607 investment decisions in 2021, France is extremely attractive for foreign investors.
+With 1,725 investment decisions in 2022,

+France is extremely attractive for foreign investors.
 France has reached a historic level.

 In order to further improve France's attractiveness it has also implemented a number of favorable measures designed to welcome foreign talent.

 From a multi-year residence permit for talented recruits and their families (Talent Passport), to an accelerated procedure to come to France (French Tech Visa), tax exemption for expatriates, and the opening of new European schools and booming international education, France has never been more attractive to foreign talent, directors and employees, as well as their families.

 The enactment of these reception arrangements is a decisive factor that encourages anyone wanting to invest in France to relocate, set up their businesses and work here.

-France has introduced several measures designed to enhance economic attractiveness
+France has introduced several measures designed to enhance economic attractiveness welcometofrance.com

+Bilingual information site

+Supporting you in your expatriation

+KEY FIGURES

-Bilingual information site Supporting you in your expatriation KEY FIGURES INCREASED MOBILITY THANKS TO THE TALENT PASSPORT
+INCREASED MOBILITY THANKS TO THE TALENT PASSPORT

-Residence permit of four years, renewable In 2021, more than 36,000 TalentPassports issued HIGH-QUALITY SOCIAL SECURITY
+Residence permit of four years, renewable In 2022, more than 44,000 TalentPassports issued

+HIGH-QUALITY SOCIAL SECURITY

 Accessible to all

 Continuity of any rights acquired with

 74 bilateral conventions

 and social security agreements

 AN ATTRACTIVE EXPATRIATE TAX SYSTEM

-A special expatriate exemption scheme for a period of up to 8 years126 tax treaties concluded by France in order to avoid double taxation BOOMING INTERNATIONAL EDUCATION
+A special expatriate exemption scheme for a period of up to 8 years126 tax treaties concluded by France in order to avoid double taxation

+BOOMING INTERNATIONAL EDUCATION

-More than 550 international programs and 18 languages taught AN ATTRACTIVE ECOSYSTEM FOR STARTUPS
+More than 550 international programs and 18 languages taught

+AN ATTRACTIVE ECOSYSTEM FOR STARTUPS

-A total of €11.6 billion raised in 2021
+A total of €13.5 billion raised in 2022

-#3 WELCOMETOFRANCE.COM OUR SERVICE TO FACILITATE YOUR MOBILITY IN FRANCE Would you like to be informed of the relocation procedures you need to follow in the event of professional mobility?
+#3 WELCOMETOFRANCE.COM OUR SERVICE TO FACILITATE YOUR MOBILITY IN FRANCE

+Would you like to be informed of the relocation procedures you need to follow in the event of professional mobility?

 Our website www.welcometofrance.com informs, guides and supports you and your family to take you through the key stages of settling in France!

 Our website contains all the information you need to help you when you come to France and to welcome your family.

 Thanks to " My procedures " you can also generate a customized pathway which lets you see the main procedures you need to complete before and during the year you move to France.
 Follow the instructions provided!

 Do you still have questions for which you found no answer on our welcometofrance.com site?